shreychaturvedi123/node-cache-wrapper/README.md

 var failoverCache =   node_cache_wrapper.debug.register(new node_cache_wrapper.Create({
             id: 2,
             expiry:  300,
-            failover_expiry:  30, // in secs
+            failover_expiry:  30, // in secs,
+            maxAge:600, //in secs (optional if not given ttl will be infinite)
             redis: {host:'localhost', port: 6379},
-            hash:  1 // for key hashing
+            hash:  1 // for key hashing(in case of long keys) }), 'failoverCache');
-          }), 'failoverCache');